Charly-62/QtChessApp/README.md

 # QtChessApp

-**QtChessApp** is a network-based chess game built with C++ and Qt, allowing two players to compete in real-time over a network.
-The project emphasizes correct chess rule enforcement, efficient network communication, and a responsive GUI, making it both a practical and educational tool for studying networked game development.
+**QtChessApp** is a C++ and Qt-based chess game that allows two players to compete over a network in real time.
+The project focuses on enforcing chess rules, efficient network communication, and an interactive GUI, making it ideal for studying networked game development.

 ## Features

 ### Chess Rules and Game Logic
-- Full implementation of chess rules, including:
+- Full implementation of chess rules:
-  - **Castling** (both short and long)
+  - **Castling** (short and long)
   - **En Passant**
-  - **Pawn Promotion** (to Queen, Rook, Bishop, or Knight)
+  - **Pawn Promotion** (Queen, Rook, Bishop, Knight)
+  - **Pinning**
-- Comprehensive move validation using the `logik` class, ensuring legality before applying moves.
+- Move validation via the `logik` class ensures all moves are legal before execution.
-- **Turn Management**: Alternates between players, tracking whose turn it is and preventing illegal moves.
+- **Turn Management**: Alternates turns and prevents illegal moves.
-- **Piece Classes**: Each piece type (Pawn, Rook, Knight, Bishop, Queen, King) has its own class derived from the base `piece` class, with specific movement rules.
+- **Piece Classes**: Each piece has its own class with specific movement rules, derived from the base `piece` class.
+- **Undo Moves**: Undo moves is supported in both local and network mode.
+In network mode, undo requires the opponent’s acceptance.

 ### Graphical User Interface (GUI)
-- Developed with Qt's widgets and layouts, allowing for a dynamic and interactive chessboard display.
+- Built with Qt widgets, providing a responsive chessboard display.
-- **Features**:
+- **Key Features**:
-  - Visual representation of the chessboard and pieces.
-  - **Move input** via mouse interaction, with highlighted possible moves.
+  - Mouse-based move input with visual highlights for possible moves.
-  - Real-time game updates to reflect the current board state.
+  - Real-time updates of the board state.
-  - Easy connection to network functions for setting roles (Server/Client) and managing connections.
+  - Integrated game controls for setting roles (Server/Client) and managing connections.
-- The `SchachApp` class manages all interactions with the GUI.
+  - Timer, score tracking, and display of captured pieces.
+- Managed by the `SchachApp` class.

 ### Networking
-- **TCP/IP Protocol**: The game uses TCP for reliable transmission of game data between two clients.
+- **TCP/IP Protocol**: Reliable transmission of game data between clients.
 - **Client/Server Architecture**:
-  - One player acts as the server, while the other connects as a client.
+  - One player acts as a server, and the other connects as a client.
-  - The server is responsible for initiating the game and broadcasting moves.
+  - The server initiates and broadcasts moves.
-- **Qt’s QTcpSocket** and `QDataStream` are used to handle network communication, ensuring cross-platform compatibility and robust data handling.
+- Uses **QTcpSocket** and **QDataStream** for cross-platform, robust communication.
+- **Reconnection Support**: Automatic client reconnection after unexpected disconnection.
+- **Chat & Names**: In-game chat with built-in censorship for English and German swear words.
+- **Safety**: Packet validation, buffering, controlled disconnections, and DoS protection.

-### TCP Protocol
+### Custom TCP Protocol

-The game uses a custom protocol for transmitting moves and game state information.
-Each message is serialized using `QDataStream`, and the protocol ensures minimal but complete data transfer for each action.
+A custom protocol handles move and game state transmission, serialized via `QDataStream`.
+The protocol ensures minimal yet comprehensive data transfer for each action.

 #### Protocol Message Structure